-- a) The CM should provide documentation of their understanding of the services requested in the RFP and contract documents. - b) Your proposal must provide for the completion of all work necessary to accomplish the scope of work defined in this RFP.
+Describe your understanding of the services requested in the RFP and contract documents.

+- a.
+Your proposal must provide for the completion of all work necessary to accomplish the scope of work defined in this RFP.
 Include a complete description of the proposed approach and methodology to accomplish the work described.
-The plan must be in sufficient detail to convey to the evaluation team the CM's knowledge of projects of similar scale and complexity and the CM's knowledge of the requirements, demands, and constraints of this project. - c) Explain how your firm/team approaches budgeting and budget maintenance to assure successful completion within budget. - d) Provide an organization chart, resumes of key team members, and brief description of roles and responsibilities.
-Include a detailed staffing chart for each phase of construction indicating the on-site staffing that you feel is necessary to provide the construction services requested. - e) Describe your firm's diversity recruitment program and strategy for achieving participation as well as your strategy to promote local trade, contractor, and vendor participation this project.
+The plan must be in sufficient detail to convey to the evaluation team the CM's knowledge of projects of similar scale and complexity and the CM's knowledge of the requirements, demands, and constraints of this project. - b.
+Explain how your firm/team approaches budgeting and budget maintenance to ensure successful completion within budget. - c.
+Provide an organization chart for the proposed project team, the resumes of key team members, and brief description of roles and responsibilities. - d.
+Provide a detailed staffing chart for each phase of construction, indicating the on-site staffing recommended to provide effective construction management services for this project.
+Include a staffing matrix to indicate the percentage of each staff member's time to be dedicated to this project for the predesign and construction phases and also indicate which staff members will be onsite full time. - e.
+Describe your firm's strategy to promote local trade, contractor, and vendor participation in this project.